ddytert/FancyFractal/README.md

 "FractalCreator" C++ class.
 The calls from the ViewController are redirected via the FCWrapper object to the FractalCreator object.
 The FractalCreator object holds a pointer to a raw bitmap buffer.
 The bitmap buffer is created in the ViewController object and a pointer to the buffer is given via the FCWrapper object to the FractalCreator object.
-The FractalCreator writes directly into the buffer via a Bitmap object, which has a pointer to the bitmap.
+The FractalCreator writes directly into the buffer via an object of the Bitmap.cpp class, which also has a pointer to the bitmap.